MQTT Explorer Guide: Features, Demos, and Using Tips

-MQTT Explorer is currently a relatively active MQTT client desktop application, which has always been liked by developers.
-Its main technology is Electron, which is developed by @thomasnordquist and open-sourced, and follows Creative Commons Public Licenses protocol.
-GitHub address is https://github.com/thomasnordquist/MQTT-Explorer.
+MQTT Explorer is an active MQTT client desktop application popular among developers.
+It is based on Electron technology and was developed by Thomas Nordquist.
+The application was open-sourced and follows the Creative Commons Public Licenses protocol.
+Its GitHub address is https://github.com/thomasnordquist/MQTT-Explorer.

 Its main features are:

 - User authentication function